 As we age, we expect certain faculties to start to take a downturn.
 Maybe your memory isn’t as sharp as it once was or you’re not able to enjoy your favorite dessert without a bit of indigestion.
 Some things we accept, but when it comes to your vision, that’s not something you can afford to lose.

-Let’s take a look at the seven best foods you can eat to halt eye-related degeneration and improve the health of your vision.
+Let’s take a look at the five best foods you can eat to halt eye-related degeneration and improve the health of your vision.

 Dark Leafy Greens